Subarnarekha River: Tributaries

 The prominent tributaries of the Subarnarekha are Kharkai, Roro, Kanchi, Harmu Nadi, Damra, Karru, Chinguru, Karakari, Gurma, Garra, Singaduba, Kodia, Dulunga and Khaijori.
 The Kharkai meets the Subarnarekha at Sonari (Domuhani), a neighborhood of Jamshedpur.

 Hundru Falls

 Hundru Falls is created on the course of the Subarnarekha, where it falls from a height of 98 m.
 The spectacular sight of water falling from such a great height is a sight to behold.
 The different rock formations due to erosion by the constantly falling water have added to the beauty of the place.

 Pollution

 The Subarnarekha passes through areas with extensive mining of copper and uranium ores.
-As a result of the unplanned mining activities, the river is polluted.
+As a result of unplanned mining activities, the river is polluted.
 The Subarnarekha has been the lifeline of tribal communities inhabiting the Chhotanagpur region and water pollution affects their livelihood.
 It is getting more pollutants from the aluminium factory of Muri.

 Flood

 Several areas in the lower reaches of the Subarnarekha, particularly the coastal areas of Odisha and West Bengal, are within the flood hazard zone.
 The Subarnarekha in Odisha had crossed its previous Highest Flood Level (HFL) of 12.2 m in 2007, surpassing the earlier record of 1997.
 In 2009, the Subarnarekha witnessed flash floods following heavy rainfall in the upper catchment areas of the river.
 During the flood, large areas of Jaleswar, Bhograi and Baliapal blocks and a small pocket of Basta block in Balasore district of Odisha were affected.
 Certain areas of Medinipur in West Bengal are also affected by floods.